 On the side of the street at the middle of the block sat a little girl.
 Her gown, made of one piece like a mealsack, clung closely to her slight body.
-The dirty white of her thin legs showed through her torn stockings, and her toes projected through the broken leather in a mass of stained rags.
+The dirty white of her thin legs showed through her torn stockings, and her toes projected through the broken leather of one shoe in a mass of stained rags.